f0i/btcgiftcards/README.md

 ## Features

 - Deposit or mint ckBTC
+- Show account balances
 - Create gift cards
   - Assign an amount of ckBTC to be send with it
   - Specify recipient
   - Add custom message
   - Select gift card design
+- Verify email ownership
+  - Show instructions how to log in with an email that is not associated with a google account
+- Show tips on what to do with the ckBTC
+- Custom domain

 ## local setup